Cedarvile-CTL/Handbook/operations/specialized/online/issues.md

 * To run undergraduate courses during fall and spring semester on a 14-content-week schedule.
   This allows for 14 complete weeks of instruction,
-    the "soft start" introduction week during the first partial week of the term, and flexibile to observe one or more full break weeks.
+    the "soft start" introduction week during the first partial week of the term, and the flexibility to observe one or more full break weeks.
+* This revision was tentative to be kicked off in the Fall of 2016 and progressively rolled out for each term thereafter.

 Weekly Schedule Issues
 ----------------------